srijs/rust-simdop/README.md

 Since the number of elements in a vector is always a power of two, vectors are represented as a perfect binary tree, which encodes the length of the vector as a logarithm in the height of the tree.
+Elements are layed out as leaves in depth-first traversal order.
-This makes structural modifications very easy, while providing strong type guarantees, e.g. when splitting or joining vectors.
+This construction makes structural modifications very easy, while providing strong type guarantees, e.g. when splitting or joining vectors.

 To perform SIMD operation, the tree is flattened into an array, and restored afterwards.
-When combining vector operations, the compiler is able to perform "deforestation" optimisations on the data structures, elminating most of the structural overhead.
+Because the data layout of the elements is equivalent for the tree and the array representations, this can be done without any overhead.